 This isn’t to say he was anachronistic, he merely did his thing with a natural flair for grandiose themes delivered with the utmost subtlety.

 The Old Man and the Sea

 The Old Man and the Sea is essentially a simple tale.
-It is set in the Gulf Stream (note, not the Golf Stream) off Havana and is about an old man who sets out to sea to capture a giant fish and prove his worth as a man, human, and all-round entity.
+It’s set in the Gulf Stream off Havana and is about an old man who sets out to sea to capture a giant fish and prove his worth as a man, human, and all-round entity.
 He sets sail onto the ocean and dreams of lions.

 Admittedly for us, we weren’t impressed by the first half of the novella.
 In the second half of the story, however, when adversity kicks in despite a major triumph, the true impact of the story took its toll on Mr. Wapojif’s brain.

 What a glorious piece of writing it is.
 Whilst Hemingway may have his critics (“Why couldn’t he use big words?
 Was he too drunk to pick up his thesaurus?”), The Old Man and the Sea is a shining example of why he was a literary giant.

 The first adaptation was in 1958.
 It was directed by John Sturges and stars Spencer Tracy as the Old Man.

 It received various Oscar nominations and went on to win one for Best Score.

 There’s also a 1999 paint-on-glass animated short by Aleksandr Petrov.
 The Russian worked on the film in Montreal for two and a half years.

 The work paid off, as he it went on to win an Oscar in 2000 for Best Animated Short.